iurnus/scripps_kaust_model_doc/install_index.rst

 To install SKRIPS, the oceanic component MITgcm, the atmospheric component WRF, and the coupler ESMF should be installed first.
 I would recommend installing the components in the same folder as SCRIPS.

-There are two make files in the GIT repository.
+There are two makefiles in the GIT repository.
 If you are using ring@ucsd.edu (PGI compiler), I would recommend you use::

   ./Allmake.ring.sh